MarketSquare/robotframework-robocop/README.md

   - can redirect output to a file
   - displays nice reports
   - is easy to extend it with new rules
-  - is cool 😎
+  - is cool :nerd_face:

   Still not convinced?
   [Watch our talk](https://robocon.io/#how-to-avoid-jail-for-nasty-code)
   about Robocop &
   [Robotidy](https://github.com/MarketSquare/robotframework-tidy)
-  and see for yourself! 😎
+  and see for yourself! :monocle_face:

 </details>